rust-lang/book/second-edition/src/ch01-02-hello-world.md

 > Note: This book assumes basic familiarity with the command line.
 Rust itself
 > makes no specific demands about your editing, tooling, or where your code
 > lives, so if you prefer an IDE to the command line, feel free to use your
 > favorite IDE.
+Many IDEs now have some degree of Rust support; check the
+> documentation of yours to see what kind of things it supports.
+Enabling great
+> IDE support has been a recent focus of the Rust team, and so things have been
+> changing rapidly on that front!

 ### Creating a Project Directory

 First, make a directory to put your Rust code in.
 Rust doesn’t care where your code lives, but for this book, we’d suggest making a *projects* directory in your home directory and keeping all your projects there.
 Open a terminal and enter the following commands to make a directory for this particular project:

 Linux and Mac: